TrustInDimigo/trustindimigo.github.io/README.md

-This is Web Page used for Trust's Documenting
+This is Web Page used for Trust's Documenting and other purposes